ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 * If there is sufficient metadata, contain a prominent _“Cite-as”_ text with a natural language data citation (see for example the [FORCE11 Data Citation Principles]).
 * If there are additional resources necessary to render the preview (e.g. CSS, JSON, HTML), link to them in a subdirectory `ro-crate-preview-files/`

+{: .warning }
+> In a _Rootless RO-Crate_ it is **undefined** how to find the _RO-Crate Website_ from the _RO-Crate Metadata File_ or vice versa.

 ## Payload files and directories

-These are the actual files and directories that make up the dataset being described.
+These are the actual files and directories that make up the **payload** of the dataset being described in a _Regular RO-Crate_.

 The base RO-Crate specification makes no assumptions about the presence of any specific files or folders beyond the reserved RO-Crate files described above.

 Payload files may appear directly in the _RO-Crate Root_ alongside the _RO-Crate Metadata File_, and/or appear in sub-directories of the _RO-Crate Root_.
 Each file and directory MAY be represented as [Data Entities](data-entities.md) in the _RO-Crate Metadata File_.

+A RO-Crate may also contain [Web-based Data Entities](data-entities.html#web-based-data-entities) that are not present as part of the payload and referenced using absolute URIs.
+These may require additional preservation measures.

+{: .tip }
+> A RO-Crate [packaged with BagIt](appendix/implementation-notes.md#adding-ro-crate-to-bagit) may be [referencing external files](appendix/implementation-notes.md#referencing-external-files) which are not present in the _RO-Crate Root_ hierarchy until the BagIt has been _completed_.
+This method can be used for files that are large, require authentication or otherwise inconvenient to transfer with the RO-Crate, but which should nevertheless still be considered part of the _payload_.

 ## Self-describing and self-contained